utkuboduroglu/utkuboduroglu.github.io/_posts/2025-12-19-the-tools-serve-the-purpose.md

-designed to exploit their users, but they certainly have devolved, through the surrounding logic of surveillance capitalism[^4], into structures that exploit their users and customers for as much behavioral data as possible, which acts as fuel for their "revenue-producing machines".
+designed to exploit their users, but they certainly have devolved, through the surrounding logic of surveillance capitalism[^4], into structures that exploit their users and customers for as much behavioral data as possible, which act as fuel for their "revenue-producing machines".

-Such a logic of exploitation and extraction, self-professed by the "leaders of industry"[^5], cannot possibly serve the people and their desires and demands for privacy, safety or the well-being of themselves and their community.
+Such a logic of exploitation and extraction, self-professed by the "leaders of industry"[^5], cannot possibly serve the people and their desires and demands for privacy, safety or their and their community's well-being.
 You absolutely can meet like-minded people and form meaningful connections inside these structures, but only because these connections are observable in a way that produces revenue for the masters of said structures.
 You are only allowed to hold these conversations because _you are given permission to do so_, something that can be taken from away you at any moment.

 [^5]: One does not need to look far to see this.
 Besides all the
     anecdotal evidence you can come up with, the modern economic